Real Betis

-Real Betis Balompié, S.A.D., known as Real Betis (/es/) is a Spanish professional football club based in Seville, Andalusia, Spain.
-It plays in La Liga, the top flight of Spanish football.
-It plays home games at the 70,000-seat Estadio de La Cartuja.
+Real Betis Balompié, S.A.D., known as Real Betis (/es/), is a professional football club based in Seville, Andalusia, Spain.
+They compete in La Liga, the top flight of Spanish football.
+Traditionally, Real Betis play home matches at Estadio Benito Villamarín.
+However, since 2025, the club have played their home games at the 70,000-seat Estadio La Cartuja while awaiting the completion of a €262 million redevelopment of their traditional home.

 Real Betis won the league title in 1935 and the Copa del Rey in 1977, 2005 and 2022.
 Given the club's tumultuous history and many relegations, its motto is ¡Viva el Betis manque pierda!
-(Long live Betis even though they lose!).
+(Long live Betis even when they lose!).

 History

 The name "Betis" is derived from Baetis, the Roman name for the Guadalquivir river which passes through Seville and which the Roman province there was named after.
 Real ('Royal') was added in 1914 after the club received patronage from King Alfonso XIII.